-In order to compare the results with the theoretical viscous potential flow solution, a dynamically inactive environment is required which has been achieved by decreasing the viscosity and density of the gaseous phase.
-In the case with $\rho$ -ratio and $\mu$ -ratio of $10^{-4}$ each, the flow becomes independent of any further decrease in these parameters.
-Therefore, the calculations are performed for these ratios.
+In order to compare the results with the theoretical viscous potential flow solution, a dynamically inactive environment is required.
+This has been achieved by decreasing the viscosity and density of the gaseous phase.
+In the case with $\rho$ -ratio and $\mu$ -ratio of